lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

        algorithm specification.
        If any fail, then the entire signature validation fails.

-       if not ML-DSA.Verify( pk1, M', s1 ) then
+       if not ML-DSA.Verify( pk1, M', s1, ctx=Domain ) then
             output "Invalid signature"

        if not Trad.Verify( pk2, M', s2 ) then